Loren Parks

-Loren Parks (born 1926) is a businessman from the U.S. state of Nevada.
-He previously lived in Oregon (from 1957–2002), and is the biggest political contributor in the history of that state.
-He has financed numerous ballot measure initiative petitions and campaigns since the mid-1990s.
-He has also contributed heavily to races for prominent offices by his attorney, Kevin Mannix, a frequent chief petitioner of ballot campaigns.
+Loren Ernest Parks (July 27, 1926 – October 13, 2023) was an American businessman from the state of Nevada.
+He previously lived in Oregon, from 1957 to 2002, and was the biggest political contributor in the history of that state.
+He financed numerous ballot measure initiative petitions and campaigns from the mid-1990s.
+He also contributed heavily to races for prominent offices by his attorney, Kevin Mannix, a frequent chief petitioner of ballot campaigns.

 Early life

-Parks was born in Wichita, Kansas in 1926.
-He served in the military from 1944–1946.
-He has a BA in psychology, having studied at five different universities.
-He speaks several languages.
+Loren Ernest Parks was born in Wichita, Kansas, on July 27, 1926.
+He served in the United States Navy from 1944 to 1946.
+He had a bacehlor of arts in psychology, having studied at five different universities.
+He spoke several languages.
+Parks married Auramae in 1951 while living in Minneapolis, Minnesota.
+The marriage produced three children, Gary, Raymond and Nancy (Sopp) before a divorce in 1972.

-Parks later started a business while living in Aloha, Oregon.
+Parks started a business while living in Aloha, Oregon, in the Portland area.
 He founded Parks Medical Electronics in 1961.
-The business sells a number of instruments, including a plethysmograph, which measures the blood flow to sexual organs and is used in treating sexual dysfunction and assessing the arousal of sex offenders.
+The business sold a number of instruments, including a plethysmograph, which measures the blood flow to sexual organs and is used in treating sexual dysfunction and assessing the arousal of sex offenders.

-Philanthropic Work

-Loren donates to many local, national and worldwide charities now and throughout his lifetime.
-His generous donations help numerous people.

-Influential in Oregon politics
+Oregon politics

 From 1996 to 2006, Parks contributed over $6 million to various political campaigns – far more than any other individual, and more than most organized lobbies.
 His entry into backing political concerns followed the passage of Ballot Measure 5 in 1990.
 His support was instrumental in launching Oregon Taxpayers United, according to executive director Bill Sizemore.

-Parks' dominance of the ballot measure system has been said to undermine the grassroots intent of the system.
+Parks' dominance of the ballot measure system was said to undermine the grassroots intent of the system.
+Parks made contributions to uphold the Oregon Death with Dignity Act in 1997.